wmde/Wikiba.se-2017/source/resources.md

 ##### What is the difference between Wikibase and Wikidata?

-Wikibase is the name of the software that was originally written for, and used by, the [Wikidata project](https://www.wikidata.org/).
+Wikibase is the name of the software that was originally written for, and is used by, the [Wikidata project](https://www.wikidata.org/).
 Wikidata is the free knowledge base that anyone can edit, used by Wikipedia.